bosborne/BioPythonUtils/README.md

 ### Commands

-First select the relevant text, then find the command in the Tools menu.
+First select the relevant text, then use a command in the Tools -> BioPythonUtils menu.

 * "Translate"
 * "Download Sequence"